DForshner/SiteSource/source/_posts/Building-Microservices-Review.md

 3. *How to Model Services*
   * By aligning services to the seams between bounded contexts we ensure the services are built around relatively stable boundaries.
 4. *Integration*
-  * Expand Only Types - Types sent over the wire using binary serialization can become a mass of fields, some of which are no longer used but can't be removed safely.
+  * <u>Expand Only Types</u> - Types sent over the wire using binary serialization can become a mass of fields, some of which are no longer used but can't be removed safely.
   * Don't violate DRY within a microservice, but be relaxed about violating DRY across services.
 The evils of too much coupling between services are far worse than the problems caused by code duplication.
-  * The Strangler Pattern - Capture and intercept calls to the old system and either route these calls the existing or new code.
+  * <u>The Strangler Pattern</u> - Capture and intercept calls to the old system and either route these calls the existing or new code.
 This allows you to replace functionality over time instead of doing a re-write.
   * Database integration makes it very hard to avoid breaking changes.
 Prefer REST because changes to internal implementation detail are less likely to result in a change to the service interface.
-  * Tolerant Reader - A reader able to ignore changes we don't care about.
+  * <u>Tolerant Reader</u> - A reader able to ignore changes we don't care about.
-  * Semantic Versioning - Outlines the expectations of clients can have of changes to the API and simplifies the process of communicating about whether changes should impact consumers.
+  * <u>Semantic Versioning</u> - Outlines the expectations of clients can have of changes to the API and simplifies the process of communicating about whether changes should impact consumers.
 5. *Splitting the Monolith*
   * Bounded contexts make great seams because they represent cohesive  units that are the loosely coupled boundaries in an organization.
 6. *Deployment*